maartenba/maartenba.github.io/_posts/2017-11-08-running-kotlin-in-azure-functions.markdown

 Next, we'll have to specify a group id and artifact name (compared to .NET, these two are our NuGet package identifier - everything in Maven is a package so our project will be, too).
 I'll go with the Java-style group `be.maartenballiauw.azure`, then `ktfunction` as the artifact name.

-Nnext, we must add two additional properties: `package` and `appName`.
+Next, we must add two additional properties: `package` and `appName`.
 These will be used later on by the Azure Functions Maven plugin to deploy our app.
 For `package`, I'll go with `be.maartenballiauw.azure.ktfunction` and the `appName` will be whatever our target function app is called in the Azure portal.

 ![Maven project properties](../images/2017/11/maven-project-properties.png)